cjjeakle/devbox-setup/README.md

     * Enables rate limiting on login attempts.
 * Useful notes:
     * An SSH public key will be requested.
-        * [This page](https://www.digitalocean.com/community/tutorials/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps) has some helpful reading on generating an OpenSSH key via PuTTygen (useful when using Windows).
+        * [This page](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) has some helpful reading on generating an OpenSSH key.